 Billy Freeman, CRM, CPRM, Rangeland Manager

-Billy Freeman, CPRM serves as Rangeland Manager for SFC and has worked for the organization since November 2011.
-Billy manages SFC’s Rangeland management programs, which include grazing and monitoring plans on SFC’s 6,500 acres of Preserves.
+Billy Freeman, CRM, CPRM serves as Rangeland Manager for SFC and has worked for the organization since November 2011.
+Billy manages SFC’s Rangeland management programs, which include grazing and monitoring plans on SFC’s 6,500 acres of grazinglands on the Preserves.
 He also oversees grazing leases on SFC properties and selected conservation easements.
 As part of our stewardship team, Billy helps ensure the conservation values are maintained and enhanced on SFC conservation properties throughout our area of interest.
 Lastly, Billy also manages the Sierra Lands Beef cattle enterprise.

 Billy worked in the cattle business for several years in California, Montana and Oregon before coming to SFC.
 He held positions with Basin Angus in Montana and worked in Bovine Embryology with Precision Embryonics in Glide, Oregon.
 Billy’s experience in the cattle business exposed him to many different management and cattle marketing situations on rangelands in the western US.
 Being a part of a large scale seed stock operation taught him about the selection and development of quality cattle, and also key aspects of developing a successful, profitable, and sustainable program.

 Billy holds a degree in Agricultural Systems Management from Cal Poly San Luis Obispo and a Master’s in Natural Resources Stewardship from Colorado State University.
 He is also a Certified Rangeland Manager as well as a Certified Professional in Rangeland Management.
 He regularly participates in conference proceedings on behalf of SFC and has been published in articles discussing conservation grazing.

 Lauren Hubert, Conservation Director